NCAR/DART/models/clm/readme.rst

    snow/leaves/etc. when the observation indicates otherwise.
 5. Right now, the soil moisture observation operator is used by the COSMOS code to calculate the expected neutron intensity counts.
-This is the right idea, however, the COSMOS forward operator uses m3/m3 and the CLM units are kg/m2 ...
+This is the right idea, however, the COSMOS forward operator uses m3/m3 and the CLM units are kg/m2.
 I have not checked to see if they are, in fact, identical.
 This brings up a bigger issue in that the soil moisture observation operator would also be used to calculate whatever a TDT probe or ??? would measure.
 What units are they in?
 Can one operator support both?
-6. One of the ``CESM_DART_config`` *stage* scripts should reset the inflation pointer files based on the restart date ... maybe.
+6. One of the ``CESM_DART_config`` *stage* scripts should reset the inflation pointer files based on the restart date?